-Each student enrolled at Holy Spirit is expected to be present and punctual for all assigned classes throughout the year.
+Each student enrolled at Holy Spirit is expected to be present and punctual for all assigned classes every day that school is in session.
 Regular attendance is essential to the mastery of any subject.
 It is difficult to work with students who are frequently absent.